Kittu Puttu

 The movie is a remake of 1967 Tamil movie Anubavi Raja Anubavi which was also earlier remade in Hindi in 1973 as Do Phool.
 Kittu Puttu went on to also inspire the 1993 Hindi movie Aankhen.
+The Tamil movie was also remade in Marathi as Changu Mangu (1990) and had one of the characters singing a Kannada song Naa Ninna Jeeva Ramanna which comes at the same sequence as Maatonda Heluve in this movie.

 The dual role played by Nagesh was reprised by Mehmood in the Hindi version and by Dwarakish in the Kannada version.
 Earlier, the triple role played by Nagesh in Panakkara Kudumbam was reprised by Mehmood in the Hindi version (Humjoli) and by Dwarakish in the Kannada version (Bhale Huduga).